-I,, as an individual or a represe group or organization, accept full responsibility for the cost of any cleaning ntative of a group or organization, accept full responsibility for the cost of any cleaning repairs as a result of damage on the meeting date listed above. ງ and/or I understand that I am asked to inform the staff if a room is no longer need can be reassigned to an available status.
-I understand that if I have not ar minutes of the scheduled start time, this reservation will be considered a "the reservation will be removed.
-Failure to cancel within 24 hours of reservesult in the forefeiture of meeting privileges and that three consecutive seshows" will be suspended from use of the room for one month. rived within 10 no-show" and vation could I understand that I/we must vacate the room 15 minutes (at the latest) befollosing, or at the end of the scheduled session, whichever comes first. ore library I understand, as an individual or a representative of a group or organization signing this form, I accept responsibility for any damages resulting in my gothe community room, accidental or otherwise.
-By signing below, I am attesting that I have received and read the library's Room Use and Library Conduct policies and agree to abide by all terms a stated therein. • Signature of person in charge:Date: Date: Signature of Administration/Staff:Date: Library Staff Use Only: Application has been: approved: denied: Library staff has notified person in charge of approval?:Yes No Required Deposit Amount (if applicable): Paid:YesNoWaived By: On: Library Staff Assigned to after hours event and/OR Representative (if fee waived):
+I,, as an individual or a representative of a group or organization, accept full responsibility for the cost of any cleaning and/or repairs as a result of damage on the meeting date listed above.

+I understand that I am asked to inform the staff if a room is no longer needed so that it can be reassigned to an available status.
+I understand that if I have not arrived within 10 minutes of the scheduled start time, this reservation will be considered a "no-show" and the reservation will be removed.
+Failure to cancel within 24 hours of reservation could result in the forefeiture of meeting privileges and that three consecutive sessions of "no-shows" will be suspended from use of the room for one month.

+I understand that I/we must vacate the room 15 minutes (at the latest) before library closing, or at the end of the scheduled session, whichever comes first.

+I understand, as an individual or a representative of a group or organization, that by signing this form, I accept responsibility for any damages resulting in my groups use of the community room, accidental or otherwise.

+By signing below, I am attesting that I have received and read the library's Meeting Room Use and Library Conduct policies and agree to abide by all terms and conditions stated therein.

+Signature of person in charge: Date:

+Signature of Administration/Staff: Date:

+Library Staff Use Only:

+Application has been: approved: denied:

+Library staff has notified person in charge of approval?: YesNo

+Required Deposit Amount (if applicable):

+Paid:YesNoWaived By: On:

+Library Staff Assigned to after hours event and/OR Representative (if fee waived):